 WellsFargo is a perfect example of making the most of digital integration.
 In 2017 the company introduced a new feature that allows customers to use their smartphone instead of a debit card at the ATM.
 With the WellsFargo app, users can request a one-use code at the ATM to access their account.
 This offers a convenient and secure alternative for customers that some customers wish their bank offered.

-While many banks already have an app, WellsFargo shows how banks can go beyond the basic digital tasks like checking balances, paying bills, and monitoring accounts.
-They create more personalized customer experiences delivered in a way today’s tech savvy customer will be satisfied with.
+Many banks already have an app.
+But WellsFargo shows how banks can go beyond the basic digital tasks like checking balances, paying bills, and monitoring accounts.
+They create more personalized customer experiences delivered in a way today’s tech-savvy customers will be satisfied with.

 4. Augmented Reality (AR) / Virtual Reality (VR)

 Augmented reality and virtual reality can turn the routine bank trip into a unique experience.
 It’s one that customers are just beginning to expect as the technology sees adoption in more and more sectors.
 While you may turn up your nose at the idea of a VR bank run, you also shouldn’t count it out so early in the game.

 Some banks have already adopted AR to enrich their CX.
 The National Bank of Oman uses AR to make finding nearby branch or ATM locations easier, as well as displaying store deals that customers can take advantage of.

 Commonwealth Bank of Australia and Halifax in the UK offers a “home finder” app that use AR to show users information on houses that are for sale as they pass them by in real-time.